velveteer/hermes/README.md

 > You are working with stable JSON APIs which have a consistent layout and JSON dialect.

 With this in mind, `Data.Hermes` parsers can potentially decode Haskell types faster than traditional `Data.Aeson.FromJSON` instances, especially in cases where you only need to decode a subset of the document.
 This is because `Data.Aeson.FromJSON` converts the entire document into a `Data.Aeson.Value`, which means memory usage increases linearly with the input size.
-The `simdjson::ondemand` API does not have this constraint because it iterates over the JSON string in memory without constructing any abstract representation.
+The `simdjson::ondemand` API does not have this constraint because it iterates over the JSON string in memory without constructing an intermediate tree.
+This means decoders are truly lazy and you only pay for what you use.

 ## Usage